CakeDC/search/README.txt

                         Las Vegas, Nevada 89104
                         http://cakedc.com

-The search plugin will allow you to make any kind of data searchable, i.e. allow you to implement searching really quickly.
+The search plugin will allow you to make any kind of data searchable, i.e. allow you to implement robust searching rapidily.

 == Search plugin ==

-Search plugin is a easiest way to include search into your application.
+Search plugin is an easy way to include search into your application.
 Using this plugin you will able to have paginable search in any controller.
-Plugin support simple methods to search inside models using strict and non-strict comparing, but also allow you to implement any complex type of searching.
+Plugin support simple methods to search inside models using strict and non-strict comparing, but also allows you to implement any complex type of searching.

 === Sample of usage ===

- Sample example how to implement complex search in your application.
+ Example of how to implement complex search in your application.

 {{{
 	class Article extends AppModel {